About Bonnie Jean

 My quality-of-life slowly returned and so I returned to freelance writing.
 My health still requires maintenance but quality of life has returned and I know how to manage it.
 I do not allow it to consume my identity.
 From my home office, I’ve built an award-winning career for which I’m proud and extremely grateful.
 I enjoy boiling down big concepts and articulating solutions for readers specifically in health, social justice and environmental concerns.
 I love that writing doesn’t mean you have all the answers; it means you know how to ask questions, listen, and communicate what you’ve learned in a way that’s understandable and hopefully enjoyable.

-I’m back in Northern Kentucky these days living between Fort Thomas and Louisville with my husband and son.
+I’m back in Kentucky these days living in Louisville with my husband and son.
 My two adult daughters live on their own.
-One, in Louisville, KY and the other attending graduate school at the University of Michigan.
 That’s right, I had my son at age 40 when my youngest daughter was fifteen.
 The fact that he is here and my body could grow him despite its challenges leaves me awestruck daily.

 As a writer, wife, and mother, the importance of strong community resources speaks to me both personally and professionally.

 Journalism is a vital community resource to which I am honored to contribute.
-If you have assignments or leads for me, please do not hesitate to email me at Bonnie at WriterBonnie dot com.
+If you have leads for me, please do not hesitate to email me at Bonnie at WriterBonnie dot com.